 The fifth case has the sponsor's mark of Frank Moss, a watch importer.
 It is known that in the period after the second collapse and the departure of Seeland that there was a considerable stock on hand at the factory of cased and uncased movements and that Rauschenbach sold these off cheaply to bring in much needed cash.
 The fifth watch appears to be one that was sold uncased and was put into an English made case in Birmingham by Moss.

 I understand from Adrian that Seeland designed his new cheaper calibres to look like existing British and American models.
-It was possible that these watches in cases with a full set of British hallmarks could then be passed off as being British made and thereby command a higher price.
+It was possible that these English looking watches, in cases carrying British hallmarks, could then be passed off as being British made and thereby command a higher price.
 At the time, British made watches were regarded as the best available.
 This was certainly the sort of thing that Seeland would have been capable of doing - perhaps this was why he valued his IWC stock above its market value, he thought the watches could be sold as British made and thereby command a higher price?

 Alan Myers told me that between 1876 and 1878/9 Seeland sent full plate Boston cases to Antoine Castelberg for British hallmarking.
 The cases were then returned to Schaffhausen for fitting the movements.
 Between around 1882 and 1884, Louis Tschopp sold full plate Boston movements to British importers who cased the movements in various British cases.
 These include FM (Frank Moss of Birmingham) and CW (probably Charles Wootton of London).